-Citizens Property Insurance Company has been inspecting homes and taking back discounts previously provided to policyholders based on implementation of wind resistant measures.
-A report published recently in the Sun Sentinal indicates that the inspections understandably have drawn criticism.
+Citizens Property Insurance Corporation has been inspecting homes and taking back discounts previously provided to policyholders based on implementation of wind resistant measures.
+A report published recently in the Sun Sentinel indicates that the inspections understandably have drawn criticism.
 Premiums have risen for 3 in 4 policyholders subject to the inspections, whereas premiums have gone down for only 7 percent of homeowners.
 The annual premium for the remaining policyholders subject to the inspections have remained unchanged.

 Critics contend that the inspections are a way for Citizens to circumvent the ten percent cap on annual premium increases.
 According to estimates provided by Citizens, premium increases related to the inspections have generated $137 million, and the cost of the inspections are estimated at $35 million to this point.